Ironman Program

 What is the IMP goal race?

-The Ironman Program will commence in January and conclude in October.
-While the goal race occurs in September the training plans can be adjusted to fit the needs of athletes competing in other races.
+The Ironman Program will commence in January and conclude in July, however, the training plans can be adjusted to fit the needs of athletes competing in other races.
 However, the clinic schedule will revolve around this target race and athletes will benefit most from the clinics and group workouts by doing the featured goal race or another race close to this time frame.
-The IMP goal race for 2023 is:
+The IMP goal race for 2026 is:

-• Distance from Washington DC: ~ 600 miles / 9 hour drive
+- Distance from Washington DC: ~ 500 miles/ 8 hour drive

 Training Plan Overview